Forest Fires

 Foreign visitors are particularly vulnerable when entering Bolivia at overland border points with Peru, Chile and Argentina.
 If you’re travelling from the town of Copacabana to La Paz, try to use a direct bus.

-There have been several incidents at the Cementerio General area in La Paz and in the Sopocachi area of La Paz.
+There have been several incidents at the Cementerio General and the Sopocachi areas of La Paz.

 Express kidnappers sometimes impersonate police officers to target foreigners.
 They have used fake police ID cards, uniforms and even police stations to fool victims.
 One of the criminals pretends to be a friendly tourist.
 A fake police officer then approaches and asks for passports and other information.
 The impostors persuade the victim to get into a taxi driven by another criminal, where they rob them, sometimes by taking them to ATMs to withdraw money.